Water & electrolytes in cranberry juice hydrate you

 The main electrolytes which we have to replenish daily are sodium, chloride, potassium, magnesium, and calcium.

-We can easily get sodium and chloride from table salt.
 Actually, the scientific name of table salt is sodium chloride!
 Just a tsp of salt contains 2,300 mg of sodium and 3,450 mg of chloride.
 More than we actually need per day.[1,2,3]

 The recommended daily intake of sodium is only 1,500 mg and 2,300 mg for chloride.
 Higher doses are linked to adverse health effects.